bigmms/bigmms.github.io/_pages/about.md

 What's New
 ======
+* Apr.
+2020: Our [paper](https://ieeexplore.ieee.org/document/9089316) on image enhancement was accepted to IEEE TMM.
+Congratulations to team!
 * Mar.
 2020: We've recently guest-editing a special issue of the journal Mathematics (ISSN 2227-7390, IF 1.105), which is entitled "Artificial Intelligence and Big Data Computing" (see the issue [here](https://www.mdpi.com/journal/mathematics/special_issues/Big_Data_Computing)).
 * Nov.
 2019: Our [paper](https://ieeexplore.ieee.org/document/8915711) was accepted to IEEE TITS.
 Congratulations to team!
 * Nov.
 2019: Congratulations to Lynette Huang for winning the Honorable Mention in [Outstanding Master Thesis Award](https://docs.google.com/document/preview?hgd=1&id=1VOqXZu4vk4gkGoqshI2augfXHvLPodi69CKib3csGAY) from the Taiwanese Association for Consumer Electronics!